-For dependent children age 18 and younger (or under age 24 if a full-time student) in 2014, unearned income above $2,000 is taxed at the parents' highest marginal tax rate, which is likely to be higher than the capital gains rate that would otherwise apply if the investments were in the parents' names.
-Below that threshold, the first $1,000 of a child's unearned income is not taxed, and the next $1,000 is taxed at the child's marginal tax rate.
+For dependent children age 18 and younger (or under age 24 if a full-time student) in 2017, unearned income above $2,100 (from a taxable account) is taxed at the parents' highest marginal income tax rate, which is likely to be higher than the capital gains rate that would otherwise apply if the investments were in the parents' names.
+Below that threshold, the first $1,050 of a child's unearned income is not taxed, and the next $1,050 is taxed at the child's marginal tax rate.

 Although there's little tax advantage to having investments in a child's name, it still might have some educational value.
-Opening an investment account for a child—and periodically contributing to it—can be a good way to engage the child in learning the fundamentals of investing.
-But keep an eye on the account’s earnings.
-If they begin to exceed $2,000 a year, you might want to make some adjustments.
+Opening an investment account for a child—and periodically contributing to it—can be a good way to engage the child in the fundamentals of investing.
+But keep an eye on the child's account earnings.
+If they begin to exceed $2,100 a year, when progressively higher tax rates come into play, you might want to make some adjustments.

-6. How does a child's income and investments figure into college financial aid?
+6. How do a child's income and investments figure into college financial aid?

-This isn’t a tax issue, but it is a frequently asked follow up to the question of whether investment accounts should be put in a child’s name.
+This question is not specifically about paying taxes, but it is a frequently asked follow-up to the question of whether investment accounts should be put in a child’s name.
 A good starting point for finding the answer is the federal formula for calculating the expected family contribution (EFC) toward a higher education.
 Get an estimate with the College Board EFC calculator.

-The current EFC formula, according to Finaid.org, incorporates 20% of a student's assets (money, investments, business interests, and real estate); 50% of a student's income (after a $6,200 threshold); 0% to 5.6% of the parents' assets (not including the family house and retirement assets); and 0% to 47% of a parent's income (based on a sliding scale).
+Although the EFC formula is adjusted from year to year, in general it incorporates 20% of a student's assets (money, investments, business interests, and real estate); 50% of a student's income (after a $6,420 threshold); 2.6% to 5.6% of the parents' assets (not including the family house and retirement assets owned by parents or child); and 22% to 47% of a parent's income (based on a sliding scale).

 So long as your child remains a dependent, there will be tax implications for you.
 With a little smart tax planning—and consulting a tax professional if your situation is complex—you may be able to manage the impact.
 And by involving your children in tax decisions and preparing tax returns when they reach the appropriate age, you can teach them about this important aspect of lifelong financial planning.